samhutchins/transcoding-tools/README.md

 ## Credits

-I've written these tools with lots of inspiration from Don Melton's excellent [video_transcoding](https://github.com/donmelton/video_transcoding) and [other_video_transcoding](https://github.com/donmelton/other_video_transcoding) projects.
+I've written these tools with lots of inspiration from Lisa Melton's excellent [video_transcoding](https://github.com/lisamelton/video_transcoding) and [other_video_transcoding](https://github.com/lisamelton/other_video_transcoding) projects.
 The crop detection is from `other-transcode`, and a lot of inspiration on how to drive `HandBrakeCLI` was take from transcode-video